phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 ```
 At address `b8000` begins the so-called [VGA text buffer].
 It's an array of screen characters that consists of a 8 byte color code and a 8 byte ASCII character.
 We used the color code `4f` which means white text on red background. `0x52` is an ASCII `R`, `0x45` is an `E`, `0x3a` is a `:`, and `0x20` is a space.
 The second space is overwritten by the given ASCII char, then the CPU is stopped.

 Now we will add some check _functions_.
 A function is just a normal label with an `ret` (return) instruction at the end.
 The `call` instruction can be used to call it.
 Unlike the `jmp` instruction that just jumps to a memory address, the `call` instruction will push a return address to the stack (and the `ret` will jump to this address).
 But wait, we don't have a stack yet.
-The [stack pointer] in the esp register could point to some important data.
-So let's create a stack (add this to the end of our boot.asm):
+The [stack pointer] in the esp register could point to some important data or even invalid memory.
+So we need to update it and point it to some valid stack memory.
+Let's create this memory by reserving some bytes at the end of our `boot.asm`:

 ```nasm
 ...